DinoBansigan/JekyllNowBlog/_posts/2018-12-17-Adding-Archive-Page-To-JekllNow-Blog.md

 categories: [Blog]
 tags: [Jekyll]
 ---
-*Update: I am aware of the issue where you cannot copy the code in the code blocks.
-I will look into why that is happening.*

 As I alluded to in my [previous post](https://dinobansigan.com/Blog-With-JekyllNow-And-GitHub-Pages/), part of the limitations with creating a blog using the [Jekyll Now](https://github.com/barryclark/jekyll-now) repository, is that it didn't come with Archive and
 Tags support out of the box.
 Considering how easy it was to get a blog up and running with Jekyll Now, we shouldn't hold this